IAAR-Shanghai/xFinder/README.md

 > As shown in the figure, instances where evaluation frameworks such as LM Eval Harness and OpenCompass failed to extract key answers are illustrated.
 Specifically, A/T/C/M represent tasks with alphabet / short text / categorical label / math options, respectively.

-## :zap: Quick Start
-1. **Ensure Compatibility**: Ensure you have Python 3.10.0+.
-2. **Create Benchmark Dataset**: To facilitate the evaluation of benchmark datasets using xFinder, we have standardized various mainstream benchmark datasets into a unified JSON format.
-For details, see [create_benchmark_dataset.py](./scripts/dataset_construction/create_benchmark_dataset.py).
-Additionally, if you want to use xFinder to evaluate your own datasets, you can refer to the provided script template [benchmark_dataset_template.py](./scripts/dataset_construction/benchmark_dataset_template.py) for format conversion.
-3. **Prepare QA pairs & LLM Outputs**: Prepare the LLM outputs that you want to evaluate.
-   - provide a `.json` file including original question, key answer type (alphabet / short_text / categorical_label / math), LLM output, standard answer range.
-   - For a detailed example of the expected format, refer to [`demo/example.json`](demo/example.json).
-4. **Deploy the xFinder Model**: Choose between two models for deployment, [xFinder-qwen1505](https://huggingface.co/IAAR-Shanghai/xFinder-qwen1505) or [xFinder-llama38it](https://huggingface.co/IAAR-Shanghai/xFinder-llama38it).

 - ## :zap: Quick Start
 1. **Ensure Compatibility**: Ensure you have Python 3.10.0+.
 2. **Create Benchmark Dataset**: To facilitate the evaluation of benchmark datasets using xFinder, we have standardized various mainstream benchmark datasets into a unified JSON format.
 For details, see [create_benchmark_dataset.py](./scripts/dataset_construction/create_benchmark_dataset.py).
 Additionally, if you want to use xFinder to evaluate your own datasets, you can refer to the provided script template [benchmark_dataset_template.py](./scripts/dataset_construction/benchmark_dataset_template.py) for format conversion.